ArmanMoussavi1/molecular_dynamics/kg_polymer/README.md

 Written by Arman Moussavi
 Last updated: 10/16/2025

-This tutorial guides you through setting up and running polymer simulations using the provided codebase.
+This tutorial guides you through setting up, running, and analyzing polymer simulations using the provided codebase.

 ## Prerequisites
 - Git installed on your system
-- Python installed (for running the build script)
+- Python installed (for running the build and analysis scripts)
 - LAMMPS installed (for running simulations)
 - Access to an HPC cluster (if running simulations on one)